 It’s not possible any more for you to lie on the side, because the intercostales are too sensitive and the pain is too strong.

-If you inhale deeply, you will feel pain in your chest, which will be intensified by physical activity.
+If you inhale deeply, you will feel pain in your chest, which will be intensified with physical activity.

 The intercostal muscles support your breathing.
-Trigger points may result in the fact that they can no longer “properly” perform contraction.
+Trigger points can result in the fact that they can no longer “properly” contract.

-This means that you breathe less air and your vital capacity decreases.
+This means you breathe/ventilate less air and your vital capacity decreases.

-Tensions in these muscles can cause limited rotation of the thoracic spine in one or both directions.
+Tensions in these muscles can cause limited rotation of the thoracic spine to one or both directions.

 This is due to their anatomical insertions at the transverse processes of your spine, as well as due to their function.
-Learn more in the chapters “Origin & Approach” and “Function”.
+Learn more in the chapters “Attachment Points” and “Function”.